Trent University

 Offered:

-Provides students with the opportunity for selfdirected research that examines the food systems of Indigenous peoples.
-Students explore a wide range of historical and contemporary food systems practices and issues that impact Indigenous communities and their connections to the ecosystems that support them.
-Recommended course for the program in Indigenous Environmental Studies/Science.
+Students explore, through experiential learning and research, a seasonal range (summer-fall) of historical and contemporary foodways/systems of Great Lakes Basin Indigenous Peoples, and the ecosystems that support and the issues that impact these foodways.
+Recommended studies or science course for the Indigenous Environmental Studies/Sciences program.
 Course fee: 35.
-Prerequisite: INDG-ERST 2601Y; or both ERSC 1010H and 1020H (or 1000Y), or 10.0 university credits and permission of instructor.
+Prerequisite: INDG-ERST 2601Y; or both ERSC 1010H and 1020H; or 10.0 university credits and permission of instructor.
+Not open to students with credit for INDG-IESS-ERST-SAFS 3634H.

 Offered: